Ginger-Leo/Philosophers/README.md

 5. Reduced redundancies in the code.
 Works the same, but now its more readable;
 6. Reestructured files for organization;
 7. Initialized the mutex lock within philosophize(), but there is no output coming from the threads;

+29.05.2024
+1. Most of the day went into fixing problem with general syntax to fit our approach of arrays of structs (i.e. each philosopher as a struct within itself);
+2. Fixed segfault that occurred from improper dynamic allocation of memory.
+Memory allocaiton for the philosophers is now in struct_bzero();
+3. Created separate struct for the thread that will oversee the philosophers called overseer.
+It has the same info that the philosophers have, but it will not be interacting with the dinner table (aka all the other threads);

+30.05.2024
+1. Instead of settings all values of the struct to zero manually, we will be using memset (as allowed by the subject) to have a more scalable solution to initializing our structs;
 ```